-The District entered into two capital lease agreements to finance the construction of several building additions.
+In fiscal year 2014, the District entered into two capital lease agreements to finance the construction of several building additions.
 The leases, with an effective interest rate of 3.43 percent, require annual principal and interest payments through January 15, 2029, and are being paid by the General Fund.
 The leased assets were recorded at \$2,233,000 (the present value of future minimum lease payments as of the inception dates of the leases).
-Total accumulated depreciation on these assets at June 30, 2020 was \$267,960.
+Total accumulated depreciation on these assets at June 30, 2021 was \$312,620.